nagypeter/weblogic-operator-tutorial/tutorials/build.weblogic.image.pipeline.md

 #### Import WebLogic Operator Tutorial's source repository into your Github repository ####

 In this step you will import the tutorial's source repository.
-The source repository contains the demo application deployed on top of WebLogic server, configuration yaml to quickly create Oracle Pipeline (CI/CD) application to build cutom WebLogic image and Kubernetes configuration files to deploy the WebLogic Operator and custom WebLogic image.
+The source repository contains the demo application deployed on top of WebLogic server, configuration yaml to quickly create Oracle Container Pipelines(CI/CD) application to build cutom WebLogic image and Kubernetes configuration files to deploy the WebLogic Operator and custom WebLogic image.

 Sign in to [https://github.com](https://github.com) using your account and select **Import repository**.